 Much of enjoying work is enjoying the people you work with.
 Sean Donahue and David Goldberg became friends while serving as clerks to Ruth Bader Ginsburg, then of the U.S. Court of Appeals for the D.C.
 Circuit.
 Both then served as law clerks to U.S. Supreme Court Justices before heading off on separate career paths, Sean to a large law firm, and then the Justice Department, and David to the NAACP Legal Defense Fund and then to a solo appellate practice.
 A decade later, they both found themselves in solo practices and missing the collaborative process, the review insights, and, to a certain extent, the camaraderie that comes with a group practice.
 They began to use each other as sounding boards, improving their work and their work life through the collaboration.

 In 2006, David and Sean established Donahue & Goldberg, LLP.
-In 2018, Matt Littleton came to the firm from the Department of Justice, bringing years of experience litigating environmental and land-use appeals on behalf of the United States and federal agencies.
-The representation Sean, David, and Matt provide combines the collective efforts of keen legal scholars with a creative irreverence and conviviality that makes them very accessible and easy to work with.
+The representation Sean and David provide combines the collective efforts of keen legal scholars with a creative irreverence and conviviality that makes them very accessible and easy to work with.
 They labor under the belief that practicing law should be meaningful and fun.

-Sean, David, and Matt focus their practice on constitutional, environmental and civil rights litigation.
+Sean and David focus their practice on constitutional, environmental and civil rights litigation.
 They regularly lead coalitions of public interest organizations, State and local governments, and private firms in federal and state litigation designed to produce a healthier, safer environment and fairer administration of the law.